coleifer/peewee/docs/peewee/quickstart.rst

     Herb 1 pets
         Mittens Jr cat

-You may notice that the previous code snippet is a classic example of the :ref:`N+1 <nplusone>` query behavior.
+Once again we've run into a classic example of :ref:`N+1 <nplusone>` query behavior.
 We can avoid this by performing a *JOIN* and aggregating the records:

 .. code-block:: pycon